CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 **Beastshield Coster.** If the characters have retrieved the stolen goods from the Mountainmaw hideout, they may wish to return them to their rightful owner.

-**Stonehill Inn.** If Ulfric Warwinter accompanies the party, he recommends heading to this inn to secure lodgings.
-If the characters are in search of a place to dine and rest, they will find that the Stonehill Inn offers the best available options.
+**Bedrock Inn.** If Ulfric Warwinter accompanies the party, he recommends heading to this inn to secure lodgings.
+If the characters are in search of a place to dine and rest, they will find that the Bedrock Inn offers the best available options.

 ## Encounters in Tuntin